Multifamily resident retention

 • Cost: $100 – $300

-• Tip: Rent or buy a projector, and host a movie night with blankets and snacks.
-Pick a family-friendly film to appeal to everyone.
+• Tip: Rent or buy a projector and host a movie night with blankets and snacks.
+Pick a family-friendly film that will appeal to everyone.

 4. Fitness Class (Yoga or Zumba)